kenlukas/teractf/CTFs/teractf2025/OSINT-DragonsBeHere/README.md

 ![dragons](./dragons_be_here.png)

-When I first tried this it was more difficult.
+When I first tried this, it was more difficult.
 Now I'm wondering if Google is caching my results....hmmm...

-Anyway, if you do an image search you'll get something like this:
+Anyway, if you do an image search, you'll get something like this:

 ![landing](./landing.png)